‘You can’t put a limit on anything. The more you dream, the farther you get.’ – Michael Phelps

 According to Leisure DB, the 2017 State of the UK Fitness Industry Report reveals that the UK health and fitness industry is continuing to grow and that its low-cost market, which accounts for 15% of the market value, has been the main driving force for this.

-So, in order to bring some clarity to anyone thinking about joining a gym or looking to find a personal trainer, here is Superprof’s quick guide to health and fitness in the UK.
+So, in order to bring some clarity to anyone thinking about joining a gym or looking to find an online personal trainer, here is Superprof’s quick guide to health and fitness in the UK.

 The UK health and fitness market is in full bloom.